Frequently Asked Questions

 Do I have to go to a hearing?

-You can request a phone hearing, attend in person, or submit your evidence in writing using Form 50-283.
+Not necessarily.
+You can request a phone hearing, attend in person at your county's appraisal district office, or submit your evidence in writing using Form 50-283 (included in your packet).
+Most counties also offer online hearings.

 Can I protest every year?